-The Kingsport MTPO, as required by the Safe, Accountable, Flexible Transportation Equity Act- a Legacy for Users (SAFETEA-LU), develops and regularly updates the Transportation Improvement Program (TIP).
+The Kingsport MTPO, as required by federal legislation, develops and regularly updates the Transportation Improvement Program (TIP).
 The TIP documents how federal funds will be used towards highway and public transportation improvements within the urban area.
-The projects included in this plan are within the Kingsport MTPO planning boundary which is defined by the 2000.
-All of the projects in this TIP are derived from the 2030 Long Range Transportation Plan (LRTP).
+The projects included in this plan are within the Kingsport MTPO planning boundary which is defined by the 2010 Census Urbanized Area.
+All of the projects in the TIP are derived from the 2040 Long Range Transportation Plan (LRTP).

-The Tennessee Department of Transportation (TDOT) and the Virginia Department of Transportation (VDOT) choose and submit highway or state route improvements projects that are funded using various funding sources including National Highway System, High Priority Projects, Interstate Maintenance, etc. The MTPO, in coordination with State and Federal agencies, has the authority to choose projects for inclusion into this plan using Surface Transportation Program (STP) funds.
+The Tennessee Department of Transportation (TDOT) and the Virginia Department of Transportation (VDOT) choose and submit highway or state route improvement projects that are funded using various funding sources including National Highway System, High Priority Projects, Interstate Maintenance, etc. The MTPO, in coordination with State and Federal agencies, has the authority to choose projects for inclusion into this plan using Surface Transportation Block Grant program (STBG) funds.

-The SAFETEA-LU transportation act requires an annual listing of projects be published or otherwise made available by the cooperative effort of the State, transit operator and metropolitan planning organizations for public review.
+Federal transportation legislation requires an annual listing of projects be published or otherwise made available by the cooperative effort of the State, transit operator, and metropolitan planning organizations for public review.
 The report shall include a listing of projects of which Federal funds have been obligated in the preceding year, including investments in pedestrian walkways and bicycle transportation facilities.

 Programmed funds: Funds that have been identified in the TIP for a particular project and phase.